Vallabhbhai Kathiria

 Dr. Vallabhbhai Kathiria (born 30 November 1954) is an Indian politician and former Member of Parliament who served as Union Minister of State in various ministries under Prime Minister Atal Bihari Vajpayee's government.

 Political career

-Kathiria represented Rajkot constituency in the Lok Sabha for four consecutive terms (1996-2009).
+Kathiria represented Rajkot constituency in the Lok Sabha for four consecutive terms (1996–2009).
 He served as Union Minister of State handling portfolios in Heavy Industries, Human Resource Development, and Health and Family Welfare.
 He is a senior leader of the Bharatiya Janata Party in Gujarat and has served as Chairman of the Rashtriya Kamdhenu Aayog and Gujarat Gau Seva and Gauchar Vikas Board.

 Contributions

 Water Conservation

-Known as the "Check Dam Sansad," Kathiria initiated the construction of over 100,000 check dams and water harvesting structures in Saurashtra region to address water scarcity.
+Known as the "Check Dam Sansad," Kathiria initiated the construction of over 100,000 check dams and water harvesting structures in Saurashtra (state) region to address water scarcity.

 Public health

 As a cancer surgeon and politician, he has contributed to healthcare initiatives including organizing the Arogya Mela (2004).
 He holds the distinction of donating blood 133 times.